 So, surprisingly, out of the 400+ recipes on this site, there is one recipe that has taken off, and is far and away my most visited post, thanks to Pinterest.
 You might have your own guesses, but you’d probably be surprised to hear that its for my Cinnamon Coffeecake.

 Dave has become obsessed with checking my stats every day, and is everyday totally amazed at how many people are on that specific recipe, he has added to his latest findings which included the Philips coffee machines collection !
 “Why?” he always asks.
 “I mean, its really good, but its just coffeecake!
 Why is that what everyone is focusing on??”

 I don’t know either, but we don’t argue with Pinterest.
 And I’m going to give the people what they want, which is apparently coffee cake.

-Since fall is rolling around, I really wanted to do a fall-themed one.
+Since fall is rolling around, I really wanted to do a fall-themed pumpkin coffee cake recipe.
 Buttery pumpkin cake is topped with a mount of cinnamon streusel- and the icing on the cake (on in this case, the filling inside the cake!) is a ribbon of apple butter through the middle, just to really ramp up the fall-ness of the recipe.
 It is awesome.